arduino/serial-discovery/README.md

-# Arduino pluggabe discovery for serial ports
+# Arduino pluggable discovery for serial ports

 The `serial-discovery` tool is a command line program that interacts via stdio.
 It accepts commands as plain ASCII strings terminated with LF `\n` and sends response as JSON.